swarupv1/jinja2-deep-dive-day2/workshops/jinja2-deep-dive-day2/lab_guides/lab06_jinja_filters.md

 <details>
   <summary>Reveal Answer</summary>

 You need to chain the `map` filter and specify `attribute='interface'` as an argument.
-This will give a collection of interface names only.
+This will give you a collection of interface names only.

 Filters that give back collection return generator object.
 You need to convert the result to a list with the `list` filter before the final result can be displayed.